Product Support & Resources

 NFPA 715 and Natural Gas Alarm Requirements

-According to NFPA 715 guidelines, natural gas alarms should be installed in every room containing a gas-burning appliance and mounted within 12 inches of the ceiling.
+According to NFPA 715 guidelines, methane gas alarms should be installed in every room containing a natural gas-burning appliance and mounted within 12 inches of the ceiling.
 This placement is critical because natural gas is lighter than air and rises rapidly.

 Where to Install Natural Gas Alarms in Rentals